Drew Hansen: Politics

+Hansen served in the Washington State House of Representatives from 2011-2023, where he chaired the Higher Education Committee (2014-2020) and the Civil Rights and Judiciary Committee (2020-2023).
+Hansen won several awards for his public service, including “Legislative Partner of the Year” (Association of College Trustees), “Legislative Champion” (Washington Public Utility Districts Association), “Nursing Champion” (Washington State Association of Nurses), and “Legislator of the Year” (Washington Student Association).

+Hansen is the prime sponsor of the Workforce Education Investment Act, which created the Washington College Grant, a tuition-free college and apprenticeship program.
+Ed Trust called the Washington College Grant “the most equity-focused free college program in the country” and “a model for other states.”

+Hansen is also the prime sponsor of the Public Broadband Act, allowing all local governments in Washington State to offer broadband directly to the public, which Ars Technica called “a victory for municipal broadband.”

+After the Supreme Court overruled Roe v.
+Wade, Hansen sponsored the “Shield Law,” which protects Washington residents from anti-abortion laws in other states.

-Hansen has led Washington state's expansion of computer science education.
+Hansen has led Washington's expansion of computer science education.
 He sponsored legislation (HB 1472) to encourage students to take AP Computer Science, which the Seattle Times called one of the "key education reforms" in the legislative session.
 Microsoft general counsel Brad Smith said Hansen's bill "represents an important step forward for our kids and for the technology competitiveness of Washington state."
 Hansen also sponsored legislation (HB 1813) to create statewide computer-science standards and a computer-science teaching endorsement and to expand eligibility for scholarships for students interested in teaching computer science.
 HB 1813 was supported by nearly every major technology company in Washington.

 Hansen secured new funding for new electrical engineering and cybersecurity degrees, offered in an innovative partnership between a community college and four-year universities.
 He was also responsible for the funding expanding the University of Washington computer science degree program.

 Hansen was the principal architect of Washington's legislation to protect marine and tourism industry jobs by cleaning up derelict and abandoned boats.

 Hansen sponsored the first-in-the-nation law to restore net neutrality at the state level (HB 2282) after the FCC repealed net neutrality nationwide.
 The bill received widespread bipartisan support and was signed into law on March 5, 2018.

 Hansen reportedly considered a bid for Attorney General of Washington in 2020, but did not run.